cpfaff/befdata/README.md

 ## Getting Started

 BEF-Data is developed under [MIT](LICENSE.md).
 You can set up the software for your own projects.
-Simply follow the steps below.
+To set up a local instance on your computer follow the steps below.
+In the wiki you will find instructions about how to setup a dedicated linux server instsance.

 1. Prerequisites

-Install the following tools on your server system.
+Install the following tools on your system.

 * Ruby 1.9.3 (You can use a ruby version manager e.g. rvm)
 * PostgreSql Database with plpgsql language (version <= 9.6)